willxxy/ECG-Bench/README.md

 ## Contributions <a name="contributions"></a>

 We welcome contributions to the repository!
 Please feel free to open an issue or pull request for any bugs or features you would like to add.
 We are always looking for new ECG datasets to benchmark our methods on.
 If you have any recommendations, please let us know!
 Also, a good place to start is by looking at the [TODO](#todo) section.

+For most processes, we have a `--dev` flag to run in a smaller scale and add some verbosity for debugging.
+Feel free to add this flag when needed!

 ### Contributors